 CDM, CFPP Certification and Education Requirements

 Purdue University Global’s Bachelor of Science in Nutrition program can be customized to meet the educational prerequisites for the CDM, CFPP exam as outlined by the ANFP and overseen by the Certifying Board for Dietary Managers (CBDM).
 The CBDM is the “credentialing agency responsible for establishing and upholding policies for and the administration of the CDM, CFPP Certification Program.”

 Students who earn their BS in Nutrition from Purdue Global can qualify to sit for the CDM, CFPP examination by Pathway II.
-Pathway II is for graduates of a four-year college degree program majoring in nutrition or food service management and requires graduates to send official transcripts along with the exam application.
-Transcripts should include at least one nutrition course and two courses focused in foodservice management.
+Pathway II is for graduates of a 4-year college degree program majoring in nutrition or food service management and requires graduates to send official transcripts along with the exam application.
+Transcripts should include at least one nutrition course and two courses focused on foodservice management.
 It’s recommended that nutrition majors who are interested in qualifying for the CDM, CFPP exam take the following course electives in the BS in Nutrition program at Purdue Global:

 - TH213: Food and Beverage Management (open elective)